3 Proven Ways to Double Your Money

 From 1990 through 2010, the S&P 500 returned 9 percent per year over a long-term annualized average.
 That means that in any given year, stocks may have risen or fallen.
 However, if you stayed invested throughout that 20-year timespan, and you reinvested all of your gains automatically, you would have earned, on average, roughly 9 percent a year.

 Don’t forget, 1990 through 2010 is a timespan that includes two massive recessions.
-In other words, I haven’t cherry-picked strong years to create that 9 percent return.
+In other words, We haven’t cherry-picked strong years to create that 9 percent return.

 How does this 9 percent return relate to doubling your money?
 Well, the Rule of 72 is a shortcut that helps you figure out how long it will take your investments to double.
 If you divide your expected annual rate of return into 72, you can find out how many years it will take you to double your money.